Research-Based

 The Mass Diet

 Adding mass requires similar discipline to cutting weight.
-You will need to eat – a lot, perhaps to the point, it may be uncomfortable.
-That means six meals per day, spaced at every two and a half to three waking hours.
-Protein intake is crucial, so plan on 20 – 50 grams per meal.
-Muscle is made of protein, so your goal is to optimize your anabolic window to increase protein synthesis while reducing muscle breakdown.
-Excellent protein sources are lean beef, chicken, turkey, fish, and eggs.
+You’ll need to eat—a lot, perhaps to the point where it becomes uncomfortable.
+That means six meals per day, spaced every two and a half to three waking hours.
+Protein intake is crucial, so plan on 20-50 grams per meal.
+Since muscle is made of protein, your goal is to optimize your anabolic window to increase protein synthesis while reducing muscle breakdown.
+Excellent protein sources include lean beef, chicken, turkey, fish, and eggs.

 Meal frequency and timing are key factors.
-Smaller doses of protein more frequently are more effective than larger dosages over a prolonged period.
+Smaller protein doses more frequently prove more effective than larger dosages over prolonged periods.
 A post-workout meal and one before bed are also important.
-High glycemic/fast-digesting carbs are best with your post-workout for glycogen replenishment and to deliver nutrients to your muscles.
-A slower digesting protein such as casein (or cottage cheese) before bed is best to keep muscles in a non-cannibalizing, anabolic state.
+High glycemic/fast-digesting carbs work best post-workout for glycogen replenishment and nutrient delivery to muscles.
+A slower-digesting protein such as casein (or cottage cheese) before bed helps keep muscles in a non-catabolic, anabolic state.

-We suggest you prepare a daily meal plan to deliver the appropriate surplus calories at the correct macronutrient levels to achieve your goals.
-The internet is replete with sample menu plans for mass gaining.
+We suggest preparing a daily meal plan to deliver appropriate surplus calories at correct macronutrient levels to achieve your goals.
+The internet offers abundant sample menu plans for mass gaining.
 The best carb sources for a mass diet include vegetables, sweet potatoes, legumes, nuts, seeds, oats, and quinoa.
-Good, healthy fats also include nuts and seeds, fatty fish, avocados and avocado oil, olive oil, and flaxseed oil.
+Quality, healthy fats also include nuts and seeds, fatty fish, avocados and avocado oil, olive oil, and flaxseed oil.

 Mass Training

-Endless hours in the gym featuring isolation exercises will not promote mass.
-Instead, we suggest limiting your workouts to no more than one hour of intense training per session.
+Endless hours in the gym featuring isolation exercises won’t promote mass.
+Instead, we suggest limiting workouts to no more than one hour of intense training per session.
 Below are our additional recommendations for your mass training sessions.

 • Consider consulting with a trainer for initial program design and proper exercise form